straz/artificialtrust/_definitions/trust.md

 ---

 ### Trust
-A computation shortcut, representing a firm belief in something.
-Trust reduces the computation needed to be sure of a result, by relying on computation that has already been done (either by others or by oneself).
+A computational shortcut, in the form of a saved token that represents a firm belief in a decision that has been already been made.
+Trust reduces the computation needed to be certain, because it relies on computation that has already been done (either by others or by oneself).

+Without trust, an intelligence would become paralyzed by indecision.
-Without trust, a decision could potentially take infinite effort, since every computational result that the decision relies on would need to be re-checked again and again.
+Any one decision could potentially take infinite effort, since every computational result that the decision relies on would need to be re-checked again and again.

 ### Artificial trust
 A false computational shortcut.
 Artificial trust closely resembles